 - DCI-P leads the campaign exploiting children to promote demonization of Israel, and is linked to the PFLP terror group.
 Many of its allegations are false and part of attempts to smear Israel with allegations of “war crimes” and promote BDS.

-- Supports BDS (boycotts, divestments and sanctions) campaigns against Israel and is an active participant in lobbying the UN, EU, and other international bodies to promote this agenda.
+- Supports BDS (boycotts, divestments and sanctions) campaigns against Israel and is an active participant in lobbying the UN, EU, foreign governments, and other international bodies to promote this agenda.

 - Calls for Israel to “accept historical and legal responsibility for the Nakba, and recognise the principle of the right to return that was endorsed by the United Nations General Assembly in its Resolution No. 194 in 1948.”

 - In February 2020, Brad Parker, DCI-P Senior Advisor for Policy and Advocacy, was intended to speak at the UN Security Council to discuss“grave violations in Israel and the occupied Palestinian territories from 2014 to the end of 2019.”
 However, following a public information campaign highlighting the terror links of Parker’s employer and diplomatic protests by the Israeli government, Belgium rescinded the invitation.

 - In January 2020, Palestinian NGO Network (PNGO), of which DCI-P is a member, vehemently opposed a new clause in European Union grant contracts with Palestinian NGOs that prohibits grantees from working with and funding organizations and individuals designated on the EU’s terror lists.
 According to media reports, PNGO claimed that Palestinian terrorist organizations are “political parties.”